 This new resource “visualizes and analyzes data from the school’s Philanthropy Panel Study (PPS), which tracks over 9,000 individuals’ and families’ giving, volunteering, and factors that influence those practices (e.g., employment, health, marital status) throughout their lives.”

 Funded and supported by the John Templeton Foundation, the revolutionary new site serves to further the school’s mission to “improve the world by training and empowering students and professionals to be innovators and leaders who create positive and lasting change.”

 The goal of the site is to make giving data accessible and actionable for an audience broader than academic researchers.
-Fundraising professionals, leaders of small nonprofits and places of worship, and donors themselves will find information and tools that will help them better understand philanthropy from a variety of perspectives.
+Fundraising professionals, leaders of small nonprofits and places of worship, and donors themselves will find information and tools that will help them better understand philanthropy and charity from a variety of perspectives.